jamisongrant/overtime-app/README.md

 ## Features:
 - Approval Workflow
-- SMS Sending -> link to approval or overtime input
+- SMS Sending -> link to approval or overtime input -> Integrate with Heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to manages for approval
 - Needs to be documented if employee did not log overtime

 ## TODOS: